Pakiza07/pragmatics-aware-statement-analyzer/README.md

 # pragmatics-aware-statement-analyzer
 An NLP system that analyzes text to identify pragmatic linguistic markers linked to manipulative or strategic communication.
-These markers are mainly used in politics, courtrooms, criminal trials, business meetings, and even online discourse.
+These markers frequemtly occur in politics, courtrooms, criminal trials, business meetings, and even online discourse.

 The language patterns that the system is aiming to identify are hedging, evasion, emotional coercion, ambiguity and implicit claims.
 1. Hedging: Hedging is the use of cautious language to manage the strength of a claim.
 You often use it to make criticism, opinions, and claims less harsh or rigid.
 Some examples of hedging terms are 'suggest', 'tend to', and, 'possibly'.
 For instance, in the phrase "You tend to get mad at me quite often", the accusation might sound less harsh because of the use of the phrase 'tend to'.